An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Proposed Protocol Description

-Note that each proof in a cluster has the same difficulty contribution to the chain despite some might get half the reward for it (a punishment for parallelness).
-Thus, in total, the block at height $h$ receives mining rewards proportional to the total proof height, $C(\omega^{h}_L)$, which is distributed between the miners of the block at height $h$.
-As an example, the block at height $h$ in \figref{fig::our_parallel_protocol} receives $4$ units of rewards and each proof in this block gets $\frac{1}{2}$ units of rewards except the proof with incremental height $3$, which is the sole proof at proof height $2$ and gets $1$ unit of rewards.
+The block at height $h$ in \figref{fig::our_parallel_protocol} receives $4$ units of rewards and each proof in this block gets $\frac{1}{2}$ units of rewards except the proof with incremental height $3$, which is the sole proof at proof height $2$ and gets $1$ unit of rewards.
 On the other hand, the block at height $h+2$ gets $7$ units of rewards and each proof gets $1$ unit of rewards.